How To Recycle Scrap Metal

 One of the most common questions regarding scrap metal recycling and the collection of scrap metal is whether or not it is legal.
 The short answer: It depends.
 The longer answer?
 Let’s dive in.

 Like so many other industries, the scrap metal industry has plenty of gray legal areas.
-As theft of scrap metal materials have risen across the country (particularly when dealing with copper cable and other high-value items), so have laws arisen to help prevent those thefts.
+As theft of scrap metal materials has risen across the country (particularly when dealing with copper cable and other high-value items), so have laws arisen to help prevent those thefts.

 As a result, it’s important that you keep the following pieces in mind: